sonatype-nexus-community/scan-gradle-plugin/README.md

     // By default, the audit scan will fail the task/build if any vulnerabilities are found.
-    // Set this to 'false' to allow the task to succeed even when vulnerabilities are detected. failOnDetection = true
+    // Set this to 'false' to allow the task to succeed even when vulnerabilities are detected.
+    // Use this option only if you rely on an external tool to further process the output of this plugin (see below for output options). failOnDetection = true

     // Output options